tdunn891/spacex-dashboard/README.md

 ### Media

-Images of the mission patches, launches and the Tesla Roadster were sourced from the API.
+Images of the mission patches, launches and the Tesla Roadster were sourced from the SpaceX API.

 ### Acknowledgements